José de Salamanca, Marquis of Salamanca: Deputy, minister, and exile

 Once in Madrid, Salamanca developed a great inclination toward business, which would bring him both great successes and great difficulties.
 After serving briefly as a judge in a Madrid court of first instance, in 1839 he obtained the official monopoly on salt, and began also to invest in the Bolsa de Madrid (Madrid Stock Exchange).
 He became a prominent figure in the highest circles of Madrid society.
-Among his associates over the next few years were Nazario Carriquiri, Alejandro Aguado, Gaspar Remisa, José Buschenthal, Agustín Muñoz and the Rothschilds' agents in Madrid, Daniel Weisweiller and Ignacio Bauer.
+Among his associates over the next few years were Nazario Carriquiri, the Marquess of Marismas del Guadalquivir, Gaspar Remisa, José Buschenthal, Agustín Muñoz and the Rothschilds' agents in Madrid, Daniel Weisweiller and Ignacio Bauer.
 His possession of the salt monopoly, however, gained him the enmity, for the time, of General Ramón María Narváez.

 As well as achieving such prominence (if not always honor and success) in business, his political star was also on the rise.
 On 28 March 1847 he was named Finance Minister of Spain in the government of Joaquín Francisco Pacheco; when the government fell in October of that year, he was briefly the de facto president of the Council of Ministers (that is, effectively, de facto prime minister), but was displaced by Florencio García Goyena, as parliament began investigating the alleged financial irregularities of his ministry.

 Salamanca had been saved from his own disastrous stock speculations when Francisco Serrano Domínguez convinced Isabella II to make him Minister of Finance.
 Queen Isabella soon sacked the entire council of ministers, establishing a new government under General Narváez, the third time in four years that Narváez had been president of the Council of Ministers.
 As Salamanca's favors to his friends became public knowledge, he consorted with various generals who were plotting to overthrow the government.
 Narváez's solidification of power sent Salamanca into exile in France, where he remained until 1849.

 Five years later, he was in exile again, characterized as a bestia negra ("black beast") by the new Progressive government that swept to power in June and July 1854 on the wings of unrest, ending the década moderada and beginning the bienio progresista.

 Long before the end of the bienio progresista Salamanca was back in Spain, and in 1856 when Moderates regained power, Salamanca returned to favor and was given the title of senator for life.